Increase the absorbency of your washable diapers

 Caring for your washable nappies to preserve absorbency

-- Avoid fabric softeners and harsh detergents.
+- Avoid fabric softeners and greasy detergents.

-- Wash at 40–60 °C depending on the soiling.
+- Wash at 40–60 °C in two cycles.

 Tips to boost absorption